-The two graphs below show in blue the minimum percentage of investments that are aligned with the EU Taxonomy.
+In the two graphs below, the minimum percentage of investments that are aligned with the EU Taxonomy are shown in green.
 As there is no appropriate methodology to determine the Taxonomy alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.